Table of Contents

 3. Which format is best for your resume?

 You’ll most likely be familiar with the chronological resume format, which is used by most job seekers.
 Use this format if you can show plenty of work experience, and steady progression in your blogging career.
-You should consider a combination format if you want to feature a mix of relevant work accomplishments and critical skills. if you’re just starting out in professional blogging, use the functional format, which focuses on your skills, training and related extracurricular activities.
+You should consider a combination resume format if you want to feature a mix of relevant work accomplishments and critical skills. if you’re just starting out in professional blogging, use the functional resume format, which focuses on your skills, training and related extracurricular activities.

 4. How should you update your resume to move forward in your career?